 This means that we often need to include getters and setters in our code.

-Getters and setters are common in object oriented code and they allow us to either get the value of some variable (getters) or set the value of a variable (setters).
+We use getters and setters to either get the value of some variable (getters) or set the value of a variable (setters).

 In VHDL, we always use procedures to write setters whilst functions are normally used for getters.